metapolator/metapolator/design-spaces.md

 some **general rules** for all spaces:

 * every instance that is created—whether part of a string or not—in the instances list immediately appears on the current design space and is part (exclusively) of that space;
+* masters, master sequences, adjustment masters and adjustment master sequences are added to a design space by dragging them from their list and dropping them on the design spaces panel; this can be done for multiple selections of those items also;
+* masters, master sequences can appear on multiple design spaces; a master that is part of a sequence can appear on its own in any design space; adjustment masters and adjustment master sequences can appear only on one design space, once;
+* masters, master sequences, adjustment masters and adjustment master sequences are removed from a design space by dragging them out of the design spaces panel and dropping them back over the masters column;
 * adjustment masters (sequences) cannot be dropped on a design space when it does not contain master or master sequence;
 * the size of the design spaces area is quite variable, in width (window resize) and in height (‘let’s have a good look at that specimen’).
 Therefore design spaces scroll where necessary;
 * reconfiguring a design space, by adding or deleting master & co, means change to all instances, because now more/less elements go into their mix.